-While many hotels have strict regulations in place to keep their spaces sanitized and clean, personal hygiene and cleanliness is still incredibly important.
+Many hotels have strict regulations in place to keep their spaces sanitized and clean.
+However, personal hygiene and cleanliness is still incredibly important.
 Make sure you bring lots of hand sanitizer with you on your trip, wash your hands frequently, and follow other CDC guidelines in place for individuals in the current climate.

 One of our best hotel safety tips is to look up the state you’re traveling to for details and guidelines on what they are doing to keep hotels safe for visitors.
-Better yet, visit the website of the hotel chain you’ll be staying at to see exactly what precautions they will be taking.
+Better yet?
+Visit the website of the specific hotel to see exactly what precautions they will be taking.

 For example, The Marriott is emphasizing flexible cancellations, a “commitment to clean,” and contactless services on their site.
 When clicking through the different categories, you’ll see specific steps they plan to take, like “cleaning surfaces with increased frequency, dedicated staff, and recommended cleaning agents.”

-When visiting a hotel right now, it might go without saying that you should only travel with people you are already living with (and have already been exposed to).
+It might go without saying that you should travel with people you are already living with (and have already been exposed to).
 Once that risk factor is dealt with, we’ve got some hotel safety tips for your room that you can take into your own hands:

 You might consider waiving housekeeping for the duration of your stay.
-By having staff clean the room before you’re there, you can know your room has been cleaned without having to worry about coming into contact with a stranger in a confined indoor space.
+By having staff clean the room before you’re there, you’ll know your room has been cleaned.
+More importantly, you won’t worry about coming into contact with a stranger in a confined space.